asyed867/AI-Chatbot/README.md

 ## 📘 Overview

 **StudyBuddy Chatbot** began as a local Python chatbot and evolved into a deployed web app with automated updates.
-It’s designed to provide quick, conversational help using both local logic and OpenAI responses.
+It’s designed to provide quick, conversational help using local intent detection and OpenAI-based responses.

 ---